Past Programs

 Critical Southeast Asian American Studies Artist and Scholar in Residence Program

-The Asian American Research Center, Asian American and Asian Diaspora Studies, and Asian Pacific American Student Development are pleased to announce the inaugural Critical Southeast Asian American Studies Artist in Residence, Nyingv Jae Saechao, from October 9 -11, 2024.
+We were pleased to welcome our inaugural Critical Southeast Asian American Studies Artist in Residence, Nyingv Jae Saechao, to UC Berkeley from October 9 -11, 2024.

 They are the co-founder of the Cold Rice Collaborative - an ever-evolving creative community and platform committed to uplifting the narratives and experiences of Iu Mien, Khmu, and diasporic indigenous and ethnic minority peoples of Southeast Asia.